xXMojerxx/Jude-APCS-Classroom/variables.md

 ### TESTING TIME
 1) What values are added to both of the variables?

-2) What is the outcome of the program?
+2) What can be changed to fit another person, for example "Jude Pulanco" and age 18?

-3) What can be changed to fit another person, for example "Jude Pulanco" and age 18?
+3) What are the different types of opperators and how do they work?